-The term the “Internet of Things” (IoT) coined by Kevin Ashton in 1999 refers to devices that are connected to the internet that are not your typical PC or smart phone.
+The term “Internet of Things” (IoT) coined by Kevin Ashton in 1999 refers to devices that are connected to the internet that are not your typical PC or smartphone.
 Items such as refrigerators, alarm systems, washing machines, watches, thermostats, fitness monitors and entertainment systems all fall into this category.
-According to ABI Research more than 30 billion devices will be wirelessly connected to the internet by 2020.
+According to ABI Research, more than 30 billion devices will be wirelessly connected to the internet by 2020.
 These innovations have come to be in an effort to make our lives easier and more efficient but are they taking away more from us than they are actually giving back?

 – Password Protection is Key– This should go without saying but always use complex passwords and never share them.
 Regular password updates are also recommended.

 – Update Update Update- New technologies emerge daily, as well as new security patches and updates.
 Don’t hesitate to install system updates as they are available.